5 inefficient steps in your debt collection process

 What is good debt collection?
 How do you ensure effective debt collection?
 And what do you as a company need to do yourself in the debt collection process?

 There are often many questions about debt collection.
-That's why we at Collectia have decided that through our blog environment, we want to inspire you and your company to better protect yourself against bad payers and potential debt collection cases.
-At the same time, we want to contribute to a better debt collection process for everyone, whether you manage the process yourself (also known as self-collection) or if you outsource it to an external partner, better known as third-party debt collection.
+That's why we at Collectia have decided that through our blog environment we want to inspire you and your business to better protect yourself against bad payers and potential debt collection cases.
+At the same time, we want to contribute to a better debt collection process for everyone, regardless of whether you handle the process yourself (also known as self-collection) or if you outsource it to an external partner, better known as third-party debt collection.

 At Collectia, we have been working with bad debtors, debt recovery and debt collection for more than 150 years.
 That's why we know how good and efficient debt collection works, no matter what industry our clients are in.